The Vinyl Cafe: Content

 The Vinyl Cafe radio show featured essays, short stories, and music; while frequently humorous, the weekly programs often featured wistfully nostalgic Canadiana.
 Often performed as a live show from local venues across Canada, the show often began with a complimentary sketch of the venue's community that, "capture the beauty, history and poetry of Canada’s landscape and people."
 These "Postcards from Canada" have been likened the "collection to a family photo album that captures everyday life in Canada."

 A major feature of many of McLean's shows were the "Dave and Morley Stories", which featured a fictional Toronto family.
 The name "Vinyl Cafe" referred both to the show's musical content and the fictional record shop owned by McLean's character Dave.
 This aspect of the show had spawned a number of books of short stories, as well as audio recordings.
 Another feature was "The Vinyl Cafe Story Exchange", where listeners were invited to send in personal true stories to the producers who read selections on air.
 The series also presented an annual set of awards that were called the "Arthur Awards", which were intended to commend various people who had performed extraordinary good deeds of a small personal nature in the preceding year.

 Every episode ended with McLean's signature sign-off, "I'm Stuart McLean, so long for now" and followed by the show's folksy guitar theme song, "Happy Meeting In Glory" (as performed by Ry Cooder).
 The show was produced by Jess Milton.
 Meg Masters was the "long-suffering" story editor and the show's founding producer was Dave Amer.
 Julie Penner was the musical director.

 Since 2012 the show has also aired a "best of" spin-off series under the new title of Vinyl Cafe Stories.
 It features previously recorded stories about Dave and Morley and organized around a common theme, and with one or two studio-recorded musical tracks, but without the live music or local introductions typical of the original run of the show.
 In January 2023, long-time Vinyl Cafe producer Jess Milton released a new podcast named Backstage at the Vinyl Cafe, which includes McLean’s previously recorded fictional stories and highlights from The Vinyl Cafe radio show and live concerts.

 Dave and Morley Stories

 Although they are not featured in every episode of The Vinyl Cafe, the "Dave and Morley Stories" were by far the show's most famous segment.
 The stories, written and read by McLean, himself, described the many misadventures of Dave, his wife Morley, their children and pets, as well as friends and neighbours.
-173 of their stories were released on CD.
+CDs were released of the stories.

 For his live performances, McLean often altered his more well-known stories to keep his audience engaged.
 Today, selected performances are replayed on the CBC Radio One current affairs show, The Current, as holiday programming.